To cowork or not to cowork, that is the question. (And we have the answer.)

 Some coworking spaces require business attire, and sometimes you just want to look like a boss.
 Either way, we recommend opting for some merino wool for a million reasons that we’re not going to get into right now—just know that it’s antimicrobial and awesome.
 We particularly like the options from Wool & Prince (both men and women’s styles offered) and Outlier.

-The WAHL Compact Travel Trimmer is the little trimmer that could.
+The WAHL Half Pint is the little trimmer that could.
 Essential for keeping yourself well-groomed and presentable for coworking spaces, video conferences, and the occasional hot date.

 Writing stuff is cool.
 Moleskine is a classic brand that offers quality notebooks that look good, feel good, and write good.
 (Yes, we know—that should have been “write well” but it just didn’t have the same ring to it.)